scenerystack/community/docs/reference/api/tandem/PhetioCapsule.md

 # PhetioCapsule

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tandem/blob/main/js/PhetioCapsule.ts](https://github.com/phetsims/tandem/blob/main/js/PhetioCapsule.ts) for the most up-to-date information.

 ## Overview

 A PhET-iO class that encapsulates a PhetioObject that is not created during sim startup to provide PhET-iO API